Obama, Cartoon Network target bullying in documentary

 An "R" rating means those younger than 17 cannot be admitted to a film unless accompanied by a parent or guardian.
 That restriction will keep children who are the film's target audience from seeing it, critics of the rating say.

-The Cartoon Network film features tennis star Venus Williams, former National Basketball Association star Chris Webber, several NASCAR race car drivers, and the hosts of the network's popular "Dude, What Would Happen" show.
+The Cartoon Network film features tennis star Venus Williams, NBA basketball all-star Chris Webber, several NASCAR race car drivers, and the hosts of the network's popular "Dude, What Would Happen" show.

 It also features 14-year-old Alye Pollack, who fought back against bullying by filming a three-minute silent video and posting it on YouTube.
 Called "Words DO Hurt," she made it after she was bullied by a boy for two years.
 He saw it and apologized.
 Later, he even came to her defense when another child teased her.